aciliketcap/conchat/README.md

-This is a threaded server and client implementation.
-(It is not a real chat server)
+This is a threaded server and client implementation which sends and receives strings between clients.
+(It is not a real chat server.)

 It was developed as a training project.
 I wanted to use pthreads and sockets.
+Code may use many small improvements and I wrote them down as TODO comments inside the code.

 It took too much time and I have so many things to say about how it works but I will write a blog post about this in my blog (and give a link here).
 To summarize: